Narkeldanga

-Narkeldanga is a neighbourhood in North Kolkata in Kolkata district in the Indian state of West Bengal.
+Narkeldanga is a neighbourhood of North Kolkata in Kolkata district in the Indian state of West Bengal.

 History

 The East India Company obtained from the Mughal emperor Farrukhsiyar, in 1717, the right to rent from 38 villages surrounding their settlement.
 Of these 5 lay across the Hooghly in what is now Howrah district.
 The remaining 33 villages were on the Calcutta side.
 After the fall of Siraj-ud-daulah, the last independent Nawab of Bengal, it purchased these villages in 1758 from Mir Jafar and reorganised them.
 These villages were known en-bloc as Dihi Panchannagram and Narkeldanga was one of them.
 It was considered to be a suburb beyond the limits of the Maratha Ditch.

 Geography

 Police district

 Narkeldanga police station is part of the Eastern Suburban division of Kolkata Police.
 It is located at 6/1, Dr.M.N.Chatterjee Sarani, Kolkata-700 009.

 Ultadanga Women police station covers all police districts under the jurisdiction of the Eastern Suburban division i.e. Beliaghata, Entally, Maniktala, Narkeldanga, Ultadanga, Tangra and Phoolbagan.